maythingo/read-me-generator/README.md

 # read-me-generator
 ## Description
-An application where you run node.js and questions are asked of your project.
-It is a command-line application that creates read-mea professional red-me file that is clean and quick.
+An application that allows the user to create a professional read.me efficiently.
 ## Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)